MrCattiman/HACAL/docs/phonology-orthography.md

 #Misc.
 Duplicate vowels, or triphthongs should be interrupted by /ʔ/ each time the length of a long vowel is met.

-Examples (Without the consonant byte):
+Examples (Without the consonant bits):

 0x555 /aːʔaːʔaː/